How Much is the Average Settlement for a Soft Tissue Back Injury in Pennsylvania?

 What Is a Soft Tissue Back Injury?

 A soft tissue back injury refers to damage to muscles, ligaments, or tendons in the back without affecting bones or the spinal cord.
-These injuries are common in accidents and often underdiagnosed because they don’t appear on X-rays.
+These muscles, ligaments, and tendons are known as soft tissues, which are commonly injured in accidents.
+Soft tissue injuries include sprains, strains, contusions, and whiplash, and soft tissue injury symptoms often include pain, swelling, bruising, and limited mobility.

 Common Types of Soft Tissue Back Injuries: